 When constructed properly and maintained, dry stone work is extremely durable.
 Many dry stone walls have stood for 200 years and look like standing for another century.
 A well built wall should last well over 100 years, given a small amount of maintenance.

-JRM Stonework specialises in dry stone, whether it be new construction or repair work: stairways, paths, free-standing and retaining dry stone walls, arches, pillars water and artistic features, bridges, restoring/rebuilding historic structures.
+JRM Stonework, based in Adelaide, South Australia, specialises in dry stone, whether it be new construction or repair work: stairways, paths, free-standing and retaining dry stone walls, arches, pillars water and artistic features, bridges, restoring/rebuilding historic structures.
 JRM Stonework's clients are assured of the same attention to detail and quality of work, whatever size their project, whether large or small.
 Developing and maintaning a good relationship with the client is of great importance to the success of any project and central to the ethic of JRM Stonework.